MinecraftForge/Documentation/docs/blocks/blocks.md

 Coloring a Block
 ----------------

-There can be blocks, textures of which are colored within the code, and in fact, there are a lot of such blocks.
+Blocks' textures can be programmatically colored.
+Many Vanilla blocks utilize this functionality.
 For instance, color of grass, vines, waterlilys and etc. changes depending on the biome it's placed in.

 ### Block Color Handlers

-A block color handler is required to color a block and is an instance of `IBlockColor`, and therefore implements the following method.
+A block color handler is required to color a block and is an instance of `IBlockColor`, which adds the following method.

 ```java
 int colorMultiplier(